Acura Type S Concept previews a tougher, turbocharged TLX

-Whether it was the Precision Concept that still applies to today's design language, or the Precision Cockpit Concept that gave us a very early preview of its new infotainment layout, Acura's concepts have been pretty straightforward ways for the automaker to say, "Hey, here's what's coming down the pipeline."
-Its latest concept will maintain that trend, and buddy, it's a looker.
+Acura's Precision Concept previewed a look that still applies to today's design language, and the Precision Cockpit Concept gave us a very early peek at its new infotainment layout.
+Acura's concepts have been pretty straightforward ways for the automaker to say, "Hey, here's what's coming down the pipeline," and that bodes well for its latest concept.

 Acura on Tuesday unveiled the Type S Concept, ahead of a full debut at Monterey Car Week.
 Not only does the car give us a pretty darn good idea of what to expect from future Acura models, it also previews the return of the Type S trim, which is good news for those hoping that Acura would get its performance lineup back in order -- aside from the NSX, natch.